 All the referenced models simulate in accelerator mode.

 The team uses a source control system for their models.

-The team workflow uses Simulink cache files:
+The team uses Simulink cache files in this workflow:

 A pool of parallel worker machines updates the diagram for the model hierarchy using the latest version of the models and the Simulink cache files.
 The team stores models in a source control system and stores Simulink cache files in a shared location.